alvinwijaya/pokemon-battle-royale/README.md

    untuk perhitungan scorenya bisa dari average (total score semua pertandingan/jumlah pertandingan)

 ## Story
-1. IWLT see pokemon stock number. endpoint get count pokemon (done)
+1. IWLT see pokemon stock number.<br />
+   endpoint get count pokemon (done)
 2. IWLT record match result.
-For the score, the fastest to be out get 1 score, and so on until for the longest to stay get 5 score. endpoint store match result (done)
+For the score, the fastest to be out get 1 score, and so on until for the longest to stay get 5 score.<br />
+   endpoint store match result (done)
-3. IWLT see all the matches within a time period. endpoint get all matches in pagination (additional param startDate and endDate) (done)
+3. IWLT see all the matches within a time period.<br />
+   endpoint get all matches in pagination (additional param startDate and endDate) (done)
-4. IWLT see overall pokemon score endpoint get all pokemon average score (done)
+4. IWLT see overall pokemon score.<br />
+   endpoint get all pokemon average score (done)
-5. BONUS: IWLT annul certain pokemon from certain match endpoint to annul (done)
+5. BONUS: IWLT annul certain pokemon from certain match.<br />
+   endpoint to annul (done)